ArnoCan/utalm/src/utalm-bash/README.md

 * Call "./install.sh"
 * Change to your HOME directory
 * Source now your local ". sourceEnvironment.sh"
-* Call: "utalmhelp.sh" and/or "utalmhelp.sh api"
+* Call: "utalmhelp.sh"  and/or "utalmhelp.sh api" and/or "utalmhelp.sh intro"

 ***Package - rpm-devel - recommended***